 How can an individual test value be assessed without any standards of comparison?

-For the assessment, whether a test yielded above average, below average or average results, mean and standard deviation of a comparative population (norm sample) are necessary.
+For the assessment, whether a test yielded above average, below average or average results, a mean and standard deviation of a comparative population (norm sample) are necessary.
 This calibration should be performed with a sample as large as possible and under standardized conditions.

 The average test performance of the reference group makes the norm, the obtained average score is the mean, and the measurement for the variance of test scores is the standard deviation.

-Test theoretical quality criteria: Objectivity, reliability and validity
+Test theoretical quality criteria: objectivity, reliability, and validity

 Objectivity – Does the test depend on the investigator?

 Subjective influences by the investigator shall be minimized by standardization and limited scope during the evaluation.
 The correlation coefficient indicates to what degree the test result depends on the investigator.

 Reliability – How high is the accuracy of measurement of the test?